Mordor in the Court

 to drop that emotion bomb here, but rather something you kind of discovered in the moment as you were saying it.

-And I hope that you take from Marie the lesson that she doesn't like having whole projects announced to her after you've, you know, worked them through in your head a million different ways.
+And I hope that you take from Marie the lesson that she doesn't like having whole projects announced to her after you've worked them through in your head a million different ways.

 So, where does this leave us?